Concerta Side Effects

 Other dosage forms:

-Along with its needed effects, methylphenidate (the active ingredient contained in Concerta) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by methylphenidate (the active ingredient contained in Concerta).
+In the event that any of these side effects do occur, they may require medical attention.

 - Fast heartbeat